emmajanedrews/base-template/_posts/2018-02-21-hurricane-harvey-may-be-over-but-the-damage-remains.md

 ### [**Click here to donate**](https://www.gofundme.com/5kj5jz-houston-hurricane-harvey-relief)

-&nbsp;

 Many homeowners and renters did not have flood insurance because it is not required in most parts of Houston since we normally do not flood this horribly.

-Many areas that were under water have never flooded in my lifetime.** I am raising money for my community.
-I am asking for donations in any amount.**These funds will go directly to the hurricane victims, and I will have video and pictures online of our efforts so any donor can keep track of how their funds are used.
+Many areas that were under water have never flooded in my lifetime. **I am raising money for my community.
+I am asking for donations in any amount.** These funds will go directly to the hurricane victims, and I will have video and pictures online of our efforts so any donor can keep track of how their funds are used.

-You may email me or give me a call for more information.
-Feel free to keep up on with me on facebook as I share pictures and stories of families putting their lives back together piece by piece.
+**You may email me or give me a call for more information.** Feel free to keep up on with me on facebook as I share pictures and stories of families putting their lives back together piece by piece.
 Thank you for your contribution.